 By Glen Sparks

 Sandy Koufax hurled his baseball glove and spikes into the trash can at Memorial Coliseum in Los Angeles on the last day of the season, Oct.
 2, 1960.
-He ended the year 8-13, in frustration.
+He ended the year 8-13 and in frustration.

 The 24-year-old left-hander gave up 100 walks in 175 innings.
 Over his first six seasons in the majors, Koufax mustered a 36-40 won-loss record with a 4.10 ERA.
-He gave up a whopping 405 free passes in 691.2 innings.
+He allowed a whopping 405 free passes in 691.2 innings.
 What did the 683 strikeouts even matter?

 Koufax paid the price for being a so-called bonus baby.
 Dodgers signed him for a $6,000 salary, plus a $14,000 signing bonus.
 Because Koufax’s bonus exceeded $4,000, he could not be sent to the minor leagues for at least two years.
 He couldn’t develop his incredible skills.